Advice for the Tengyur Translation Project

 The Importance of Glossary Tools

 By organizing our terminology in this way, it’s now possible to import glossary features automatically into the website from this tool for the benefit of the readers.
-And this I think needs to be our primary concern.
+I think this needs to be our primary concern.
 It’s not so much benefit for ourselves as translators, but benefit for the readers.
 What we produce has to be useable and searchable.

 Also, I think it would be helpful to develop an option to switch from some terminology in a text into another system of terminology that the reader is more familiar with.
-It would require some sophisticated programming in the case of languages with case and gender inflection so that adjectives, nouns, and verbs in the whole sentence would agree with the change of the term.
+It would require some sophisticated programming in the case of languages with case and gender inflection so that adjectives, nouns and verbs in the whole sentence would agree with the change of the term.
 Also, I think it would be helpful to have an option, like we have in our online texts, to switch to another language version of the same text so that multilingual readers can improve their understanding.
-For instance, Spanish and Portuguese; or from their own language and the English version.
+For instance, Spanish and Portuguese, or from their own language and the English version.

 I think by trying to adopt some of these methods that we’ve developed, it could help the reader very, very much in dealing with the inevitable variety of translation terms that are going to be used in the project.